fbpx

 ENNEAGRAM 2, NUTRITION NERD, MINDSET MECHANIC, AND YOUR #1 HEALTH CHEERLEADER

 Hi, I'm Whitney.
-Your Holistic Nutritionist and Autoimmune BFF
+Your Holistic Nutritionist and Hashimoto's BFF

 Whitney knows what it's like to suffer from crippling fatigue, weight gain, brain fog, and to feel like there's no hope.
-As a certified holistic Nutritional Therapist, she has helped thousands of people with thyroid disease reverse their symptoms naturally, and she's sharing her simple, root cause approach inside this life changing class!
+As a certified holistic Nutritional Therapist, she has helped thousands of people with thyroid disease reverse their symptoms naturally, and she's sharing her root cause approach with you for free!

 Learn the signs and symptoms of a parasite infection and the ways in which it can plateau your healing.